front-end-guild/angular-tech-session/technical-session/README.md

-# Angular - Routing , Components, Binding Technical Session
+# Angular - Routing, Components, Binding Technical Session

 Follow the medium article in order to do it yourself: https://medium.com/@danieltamirr/tufin-angular-technical-session-eb0ef49fb02d